here-news/poc/README.md

 A prototype web content extractor with AI-powered content validation and cleaning.

+> **Migration notice:** The live extraction/cleaning/entity-resolution pipeline now
+> runs inside the Cloud Run project in `../here-extraction-service`.
+This repo
+> focuses on the FastAPI gateway, Firestore task coordination, and the React
+> frontend.
+The Python modules under `services/` (other than `task_store.py` and
+> `pubsub_publisher.py`) are legacy snapshots kept for reference only.

 ## Features

 - **URL Extraction**: Extracts content from any URL using Playwright